Pasanpr/Parsley/README.md

 Check out this [repository](https://github.com/treehouse/swift-content/tree/master/swift-basics-v4) for a few example course scripts written according to the TreehouseMarkdown spec.

+## Architecture

+A bit about architecture for those who want to poke around.
+Parsley contains three modules:

+**ParsleyCore**

+All the logic for the CLI is in here.
+If you want to add new commands/aliases this is where you do it

+**Syllablast**

+This module contains the definition of a Treehouse syllabus object along with the logic and associated objects to build one from a markdown abstract syntax tree.

+The only time you'll want to modify the code in here is to add new steps (Video, Instruction etc) or substeps like quiz question types.

+If you're wondering about the name, it is a portmanteau of Syllabus and AST (you can thank @benjakuben for that).

+**SwiftMark**

+A custom Markdown parser implemented in Swift.
+Most markdown parsers are built with the goal of rendering output and even those that generate an AST actually store the parsed text.
+Since Parsley only cares about specific portions of the text depending on the command you execute (metadata if you generate admin.yml, or actual scripts if you generate production docs) the generated AST instead stores indexes or markers for every node.

+The spec for using Markdown to define a course and all its related information tries to stick to using established Markdown conventions (specifically Github Flavored Markdown) and not introduce any new "elements".
+If needed however this is possible but not super straightforward.
+The parser does not rely on regular expressions and instead creates tokens as characters are individually parsed.

+If you have questions, open an issue as a feature request and tag Pasan!

 ## Help, feedback or suggestions?

 - Run `$ parsley help` to display help for the tool itself or for any specific command.